towersvault/shinpokered/README.md

     - Prevents situations where AI will always re-status the player after the player switches or heals
 	- An AI mon with three status moves will have about a 50% chance of ignoring item-use or switching
   - Discourage using fly/dig if faster than the player who is also picking fly/dig
+  - If the player used and item or switched, AI is blind to the player's sleep counter when considering dream eater

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity